 (The following is the same post that I made on the Oculus Rift Developer Forums)

-I just started working with Unity and the Rift my last quarter of school, and for my capstone project created a short VR platforming game.
-The current version of the game, titled Upwards, represents the work that I did over 3 months, with a big thanks to Mixamo Animations, the Unity Asset Store Fantasy Megapack, GameTextures, and Stopsecret’s Peerer’s Edge parkour script.
+I just started working with Unity and the Rift in my last quarter of school, and for my capstone project created a short VR platforming game.
+The current version of the game, titled Upwards, represents the work that I did over 3 months, with lots of help from Mixamo Animations, the Unity Asset Store Fantasy Megapack, GameTextures, and Stopsecret’s Peerer’s Edge parkour script.
 My intention is to remake the game from scratch, possibly in Unreal Engine 4, so that I can work on developing a story, parkour based fighting and puzzles, and higher quality environments.

-There are still a few bugs and some areas of the game that aren’t where I’d like them to be yet, but I felt that I should at least release what I’ve done so far before starting over.
-The primary inspirations for Upwards and this next project that I’m working on come from One Piece, Skies of Arcadia, Final Fantasy CC, and Skyward Sword/Wind Waker (I also used some music from those games).
-I’m looking to carry over some of the visual style and sense of exploration from those games along with some of the mechanics from games like Mirror’s Edge or Titanfall.
+There are still a number of bugs in the game that haven't been resolved, but I felt that I should at least release what I’ve done so far before starting over.
+The primary inspirations for Upwards and the next project that I’m working on are One Piece, Skies of Arcadia, Final Fantasy Crystal Chronicles, and Skyward Sword/Wind Waker (I also borrowed some music from those games).
+I’m looking to mix the visual style and sense of exploration that you get in those games with mechanics similar to games like Mirror’s Edge and Titanfall.

-I hope that you can enjoy some of the VR experiments that I tried with Upwards.
-If you get stuck or encounter a bug, you can access the in-game menu to reset your position as well as fix your orientation if it’s not centered.
-The game is playable with a keyboard or an xbox controller using TattieBogle.
-The download links are listed below, and you can find me at my portfolio website or send me a pm.
+I hope that you enjoy some of the VR experiments that I attempted with Upwards.
+If you get stuck or encounter a bug, you can access the in-game menu to reset your position or fix your orientation if it’s no longer centered.
+The game is playable with a keyboard or an Xbox controller using TattieBogle (controller driver for Mac OS).
+The download links for the game are listed below, feel free to shoot me an email if you have any questions.

 Upwards was developed on a Mac, so there might be a few problems with the PC version (I was noticing issues with jumping while holding sprint and mesh flickering in the PC version).

-Be sure to check out the game mechanics list in the starting menu area, you’ll want to know that you can double jump, wall jump, and more.
+Be sure to check out the game mechanics list in the starting menu area, it's useful to know that you can double jump, wall jump, etc. Thanks and enjoy!